Taxco: Mexico’s Silver Capital Beckons

 Leaving the impressive church and square we walked the colorful cobbled streets of this picturesque town.
 Almost around every corner there was a scene where one could use his/her camera.
 In the words of my walking friend: “This town is tailor-made for the camera.”

-A wonderful way of ending the tour of the city is to take the cable car to Monte Taxco, a hilltop hotel with panoramic views of the town and beyond.
-It would be a fulfilling capping to one’s visit to Taxco de Alarcόn and its glittering silver.
+It was a wonderful way of ending the tour of the city is to take the cable car to Monte Taxco, a hilltop hotel with panoramic views of the town and beyond.
+It would be a fulfilling capping to one’s visit to Taxco de Alarc?n and its glittering silver.

 1.)
 There are two ways of reaching Taxco from Mexico City – by rented car or bus.
 Small cars, fully insured with unlimited mileage, rent for about $65 per day.

 Once one leaves Mexico City it is easy to drive to Taxco – traffic is light and the toll road is excellent.
 Buses are reasonably priced.

 2.)
 A traveler will find in Taxco, high-quality handcrafted original pieces as well as mass-produced inexpensive trinkets.
 Silver pieces should be marked with a.925 stamp, signifying that it is Sterling Silver, comprising 92.5% silver and 7.5% copper.

 3.)A good time to travel to Taxco is starting in November and continuing through part of December when the city hosts a month long Silver Fair and artists come to display their silver and stone works.

 4.)
 When you leave Mexico there is a ‘Departure Tax’ of about $18.00.